Bhavana

 breathing normally through the nose, when inhaling, one is aware that the breath is going in.
 Similarly. when exhaling, one is aware that the breath is going out.
 One is also aware if it is a short or a long breath and when a pause occurs between in and out breath, as described in the Satipatthana Sutta.

 It is recommended that sitting meditation is followed by walking meditation.
-Alternatively, try starting with walking meditation if the mind is restless.
+Alternatively, try starting with 10 minutes of walking meditation if the mind is restless.

 Sitting down on a cushion and meditating may be regarded as a training exercise.
 The experience of mindfulness gained should be applied to daily life: physical activities such as eating or walking can all be done with mindfulness, being aware of any attachments or other negative states that may arise.
 One could take the opportunity of watching the breath while seated in a bus or a train.